rabbitmq/rabbitmq-website/site/tutorials/tutorial-seven-java.md

 ### Enabling Publisher Confirms on a Channel

-Publishers confirms are a RabbitMQ extension to the AMQP 0.9.1 protocol, so they are not enabled by default.
+Publisher confirms are a RabbitMQ extension to the AMQP 0.9.1 protocol, so they are not enabled by default.
 Publisher confirms are enabled at the channel level with the `confirmSelect` method: